Take your pick: adrenaline packed or slow and contemplative?

 La Ruée vers Gould — 19, route 108, Gould-Lingwick

 Another specialty honouring a community that helped build our region!
-On a beautiful summer day, come for English tea time in the garden or on the veranda of the Uplands Cultural and Heritage Centre.
+On a beautiful sunny day, come for English tea time on the veranda of the Uplands Cultural and Heritage Centre.
 You’ll enjoy their delicious cucumber sandwiches served in traditional English china by an attentive staff all dressed in period attire.
 A very unique taste and cultural experience.

 Uplands Cultural and Heritage Centre—9 Speid St., Lennoxville